brandhawa99/Task_List/README.md

 # Scribble Notes
-Front-end for Scribble Notes built with Reacjs and CSS.
+Front-end for Scribble Notes built with Reactjs and CSS.

 # Getting Started with Create React App